Moksh Jain

 - Structured inference with foundation model priors to improve reasoning and decision making under uncertainty.

-- Efficient approaches for experimental design in high-dimensional design spaces.
+- Efficient experimental design in high-dimensional design spaces.

 - Developing AI systems to augment and accelerate the process of scientific discovery.

-Previously, I was a research intern with Jason Hartford at Valence Labs (@Recursion) working on experimental design for gene knockout experiments.
+Most recently, I was a research intern at Basis, working on a benchmark and approach for language agents that can interactively build models of the environment.
+In the past, I worked with Jason Hartford at Valence Labs (@ Recursion) on experimental design for gene knockout experiments.
 Before joining Mila as a graduate student, I was a visiting researcher working with Yoshua Bengio on uncertainty estimation and drug discovery.
 I also spent a year at Microsoft Turing working on compressing and optimizing large langauge models for deployment across Bing and Office.

 I completed my bachelor’s degree at the National Institute of Technology Karnataka, Surathkal.
-To work on my thesis, I spent a semester at Microsoft Research supervised by Prateek Jain and Harsha Simhadri as a part of the EdgeML project, working on efficient machine learning algorithms for resource-constrained environments.
-I also spent a summer at the Machine Learning group at Leuphana Universitat Lüneburg, supervised by Uwe Dick and Ulf Brefeld.
+I spent a semester at Microsoft Research supervised by Prateek Jain and Harsha Simhadri, working on efficient machine learning algorithms for resource-constrained settings.
+I also spent a summer at the Machine Learning group at Leuphana Universitat Lüneburg, supervised by Uwe Dick and Ulf Brefeld working on inverse reinforcement learning.

 latest posts